Moving in Together

 When we detect vulnerability in our loved ones—whether physical, medical, emotional, or financial—we often want to rush in and fix a problem or protect them.
 We worry about falls, sudden illnesses, loneliness, whether they are eating properly, are able to manage their bills and finances, and many other issues, real or perceived.

-The most crucial aspect of living with your care recipient will be clear, honest, communication.
-If you have a history of good, open communication with your care recipient, it is more likely that the partnership will be successful.
-But what if the relationship has not be open?
-Whether life expectancy is long or short, if the parent has historically deferred their needs to accommodate the wishes of their adult child or if the adult child has sacrificed their desires to keep peace in the house, it can be a tough haul.
-Are you being realistic or do you have idealistic notions of how this will work day-to-day?
-Have you talked over this potential move with other family members for their input?
-Do they see pitfalls where you do not?
+If you decide to live with your care recipient, it’s important to have clear and honest communication.
+If you have a history of good, open communication, it’s more likely your new living arrangement will be a success.
+But what if the relationship hasn’t been open?
+If the parent has always chosen the wishes of their adult child over their own, or if the adult child has sacrificed their needs to keep peace in the house, there could be tension.
+Are you being realistic or do you have idealistic notions about how this will work day to day?
+Have you talked over the possibility of the move with other family members?
+Do they see pitfalls where you don’t?
 Perhaps information on starting a difficult conversation could help you begin.

-One essential conversation will be around boundaries.
-Spatial boundaries might include private space for each of you—your bedroom could be your ‘off limits’ place where you can escape, at least briefly, the demands of caregiving.
-Communication boundaries might include no demands until your first morning cup of coffee is consumed.
-Care boundaries could address what tasks you are and are not comfortable providing, for example personal or continence care.
-Chore boundaries may be a division of cleaning, cooking, and laundry duties—your role is to help your loved one maintain their independence and be a contributing member of the household, not for you to become ‘the hired help’.
-There may come a time when you must exert your relationship boundaries.
-This sometimes happens at end-of-life when need palliative caregivers may be needed, so your only role will be as the loving son, daughter, spouse, or partner in your loved one’s final days.
+One important conversation will be around boundaries.
+You might want a private space for each of you.
+Your bedroom could be your ‘off limits’ place where you can escape the demands of caregiving, even if for a short time.
+You might want to have boundaries around your time.
+For instance, you might want to ask there not be any demands until after your first cup of coffee in the morning.
+You might want to set boundaries around care.
+These could include the kinds of tasks you are and aren’t comfortable with.
+For instance, personal or continence care.
+You might want to decide who will do the cleaning, cooking, and laundry.
+Your role is to help your loved one stay independent and an active member of the household.
+It’s not your role to become ‘the hired help’.
+There might come a time when you have to exercise your relationship boundaries.
+This sometimes happens at end-of-life when palliative care providers might be needed.
+In that case, your only role will be as the loving daughter, son, spouse, or partner in your loved one’s final days.

-It will be necessary to think about the other important people in your life and how either type of move could impact those relationships.
-How will either move affect your spousal relationship?
-Will there be time set aside for the two of you to connect as a couple emotionally and physically?
-As your loved one’s condition progresses, how difficult will it be to make your spouse a priority?
-Are there plans in place for when you take a holiday?
-Will a sibling step in or will your loved one agree in advance to accessing Facility-Based Respite?
+You’ll need to think about how any kind of move could affect the other important people in your life.
+How will a move affect your relationship with your spouse?
+Will you set time aside for the two of you to connect as a couple emotionally and physically?
+As your loved one’s condition progresses, how hard will it be to make your spouse a priority?
+What plans are in place for care when you go on holiday or need to be away for a while?
+Will a sibling step in or will your loved one agree in advance to Facility-Based Respite?

-If the decision is to move your loved one in with you, it will be a good idea to schedule a few conversations with children and young people who live in your home.
-Everyone’s thoughts and feelings about a possible move need to be validated and considered.
-It can be hard for children to imagine what this change might be like; perhaps you could create a few scenarios, some positive and some negative, and talk them over.
+If your loved one moves in with you, it would be a good idea to have conversations with children and young people who live in your home.
+Everyone’s thoughts and feelings about a possible move need to be taken into consideration.
+It can be hard for children to imagine what this change might be like, so maybe you could create a few scenarios, some positive and some negative, and talk them over.

 - What if the new housemate is bothered by loud music?